BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_04.md

 Head outside and try to leave, and the cop will even give you a *Bike Voucher*!
 Enter the building below and trade it away to get the *Bicycle*!
 Heck yes.

 Now that we have our fancy bicycle, we can very quickly get all the way to Beryl Ward from Lapis Ward... so let's do that.
 Go onto the rooftop of the building where we once captured Helioptile on a clear night, and you'll see...
 Corey?
-Make your way to Peridot Ward next, where you'll encounter him near the Pokémart.
+Make your way to Peridot Ward next, where you'll encounter him near the Pokemart.
 Finally, head to North Obsidia Ward and enter the building to the left of the alleyway.
 Inside you'll find him once more... and be able to catch **Zorua**!

 ## Grand Hall Trainers 3